top of page

 Holistic Pain Relief: Treating the Root Cause

-At Crossroads Family Medicine, I use Osteopathic Manipulative Medicine (OMM) and acupuncture to help patients manage pain naturally.
+At Crossroads Family Medicine, I utilize Osteopathic Manipulative Medicine (OMM) and acupuncture to help patients manage pain naturally.
 These treatments focus on restoring the body’s balance rather than just covering up symptoms.

 Acupuncture and Auricular Acupuncture: Acupuncture works by stimulating specific points in the body (or in the ear, for auricular acupuncture) to calm the nervous system, reduce inflammation, and improve blood flow.
 Studies have found acupuncture effective for chronic pain, stress, and even sleep quality.
 Many patients notice they feel more relaxed and centered after just one session.